 A foreign citizen can purchase apartments in any complex under leasehold.
 In complexes that do not have a condominium license, apartments can be purchased either by a Thai company or with the help of a good lawyer.
 The contract can also offer the possibility of a two-fold extension period for 30 years after the expiry of the first term.
 In condominiums, there are 2 quotas for the sale of apartments: A total of 49% of the available apartments have a foreign freehold quota.
-The remaining 51% of the apartments must belong to either Thai citizens or Thai companies, or can be sold to a foreign citizen under a leasehold ownership, with an initial 30 years to begin with.
+The remaining 51% of the apartments must belong to either Thai citizens or Thai companies, or can be sold to a foreign citizen under leasehold ownership, with an initial 30 years to begin with.
 The foreign buyer has the same rights and duties as the Thai owner, only slightly limited by the lease period of 30 years, after which, there is the possibility of a two-fold extension.

 Land and houses have different policies.
-Land cannot belong to the foreigner, but can be formalized under a leasehold structure, for 30 years.
+Land cannot belong to the foreigner but can be formalized under a leasehold structure, for 30 years.
 The lease term for both land and apartments can be extended by 30 + 30 years.
 At the same time, a house or a villa on a leased plot of land is registered separately under full ownership.
 This scheme gives additional guarantees to foreign citizens because the land and the house located on it cannot be separated from each other.
-To conclude such a transaction, it is necessary to comply with some legal formalities, for example, a mandatory condition for the purchase, is the transfer of funds for purchase from abroad.
+To conclude such a transaction, it is necessary to comply with some legal formalities.
+For example, a mandatory condition for the purchase is the transfer of funds for the purchase from abroad.
 The contract is registered at the Land Department, which is the sole government institution that registers the transfer of property rights.
 After that, the new owner receives a Chanote (Land Title Deed), which has a complete description of the plot of land, its history, size, boundaries, information regarding the division of the land and registered transactions.
 A Chanote gives the owner the right to dispose of a piece of land at his own discretion, for example, by lease or sale.

-There are also taxes and fees required, which have to be paid at the Land Department of Thailand for the transfer of ownership.
+There are also taxes and fees required, which have to be paid at the Land Department of Thailand, for the transfer of ownership.